HoneyHoneyTeam/3in1-WiFi-MultiBoard/README.md

 - Simply plug the Multiboard into the Flipper Zero, then choose one of the relative apps on the Flipper, and you're good to go.
 - The nRF24 and CC1101 chipsets do not require additional firmware to function.
 Most Flipper Zero firmware, including Momentum, Unleashed, and others, support them natively.
 - The ESP32 requires Marauder firmware to function, and it comes pre-loaded with the firmware on the ESP32 chipset.
+- There is NO physical switch for switching functionalities between NRF24 / ESP32 / CC1101 chipsets.
+The switching function has been automated based on what app is used on Flipper Zero.

 <br/>